AndrewN4675/Java-BufferedImage-Effects/README.md

 ```java
 BufferedImage /*FILTER_NAME*/ process(BufferedImage inputImage, boolean newFile, String filePath);
 ```
-Requires an input Buffered Image and will create it creates a new PNG file in the provided folder once the image has been processed if requested
+Requires an input Buffered Image and will create it creates a new PNG file named "Filtered-Image.png" in the provided folder once the image has been processed if requested

 ### Combining Filters:
 Process functions can be nested to combine filters.